bendehaan/vault-in-practice/README.md

       docker exec -ti vault-in-practice_client_1 bash

-- `vault status`
+- `vault status` - check if everything's okay.
-- `vault login` use the root token from the log, now the token gets stored in '/root/.vault-token' (the user in the container is root :-/ )
+- `vault login` use the root token from the log, now the token gets stored in '/root/.vault-token' (the user in the container is root :-/ Bonus points if you can explain why this is bad practice!)

-### key value store
+### Key value store

-- `vault secrets enable -version=2 -path=secret kv` enable the kv secrets engine secret; note this is the engine that is enabled by default in when running in --dev mode.
+- `vault secrets enable -version=2 -path=secret kv` enable the kv secrets engine; note this is the engine that is enabled by default in when running in --dev mode.
 It is a versioned key-value store that takes care of encryption before storing in non-volatile storage, and access management through policies (later).

-- `vault kv put secret/workshop foo=bar`
+- `vault kv put secret/workshop foo=bar` - create a secret (note that this is bad practice since it'll show up in your shell history).
-- `vault kv get secret/workshop`
+- `vault kv get secret/workshop` - retrieve the secret
-- `vault kv put secret/workshop foo=barbar` store new version of secret
+- `vault kv put secret/workshop foo=barbar` - store new version of secret
-- `vault kv get secret/workshop`
+- `vault kv get secret/workshop` - retrieve the secret again and note the version
 - `vault kv get --version=1 secret/workshop` get an older version

 - `curl --header "X-Vault-Token: $(cat /root/.vault-token)" ${VAULT_ADDR}/v1/secret/data/workshop` to request the